Here is a condensed version of My Story… a more in depth version of my journey with migraines is beneath this short version:

 I no longer experience the disabling pain of chronic illness and I am now on a mission to educate others about the body’s ability to heal itself and potentially live a life free from the shackles of a chronic and disabling disease.

 I’m here to tell you that you don’t have to accept the widespread belief that you will always be sick with migraines.
 There is hope!
 We live in a culture where it has become widely accepted to put a band-aid over an illness instead of seeking to understand and address why an illness is occurring in the first place.
 Healing involves taking responsibility for your health and believing that you can get well.

 This journey has led me to dedicate myself to helping other migraineurs.
 I have been called to do this.
 As a result, I have co-founded The Herdell Migraine Institute, which is dedicated to sharing our family’s story of healing and helping guide migraineurs on the path to healing.
-I am currently pursing a masters in Functional Medicine & Nutrition, as well as training in Functional Medicine health and wellness coaching, the Gerson Therapy, Plant-based nutrition, and Traditional Chinese Medicine.
+I have become a certified Functional Medicine Health Coach, am currently pursing a masters in Functional Medicine & Nutrition, the Gerson Therapy, Plant-based nutrition, and Traditional Chinese Medicine.

 I feel compelled to offer you hope.
 Don’t give up.

 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 This website and it’s content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.